Digital GI Bill (DGIB)

 Key Takeaways

-Progressive disclosure is powerful for simplifying complex tools
+Progressive disclosure is highly effective for simplifying complex tools

-Guidance for a tool can live on the same page as the tool
+Inline guidance can coexist on the same page as the tool

 02 Collection: School Certifying Official (SCO) and Plans of Care (POC) Tab